Trusted Guidance On Divorce Over 50

 Divorce over 50, also known as senior divorce or gray divorce, refers to the dissolution of marriage among couples above the age of 50.
 This type of divorce is becoming common in Michigan, including areas like Bloomfield Hills and Metro Detroit.

-Attorney Lisa D. Stern understands the unique challenges that come with divorce at this stage in life, including transitioning to single life after decades of marriage and the impact on adult children.
+Attorney Lisa D. Stern understands the special challenges that come with divorce at this stage in life, including transitioning to single life after decades of marriage and the impact on adult children.
 She also knows the importance of providing community and support resources, particularly for those going through an empty nest syndrome.

 What Is The 10-Year Rule For Divorce In Michigan?